 “I hope not,” Evrith muttered.

 It seemed, on reflection, as though perhaps they should be going to the Citadel, if that was where the figure in white would go, despite all the problems Evrith and Shyriath considered it to make.
-Not only was it one place the figure in white would certainly converge on, but the inhabitants of the takmar witches' Citadel were probably best-equipped to deal with the creatures Valcen that were pursuing them.
+Not only was it one place the figure in white would certainly converge on, but the inhabitants of the takmar witches' Citadel were probably best-equipped to deal with the creatures that were pursuing them.

 But he reasoned that if it were at all an option, Evrith would have said something, and so he kept those thoughts to himself.
 “Then I imagine the only thing left to do for now is for you to return to the book,” An-uxhwi reasoned.
 “And for us to be on our way, rest and food notwithstanding.”